andrija1987/php-restapi/README.md

 # php-restapi

-php-restapi is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.
+php-restapi is a simple php file with rest API included

   - one file
   - very simple